alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Calling `GetLimit(id)` constructs a value describing an effect.
 It does not yet contact the service.

-This is the same distinction used by Haskell’s `IO`: actions can be defined and composed without being invoked immediately, and the `IO` operations provide sequential composition of those actions. ([Haskell][3])
+This is the same distinction used by Haskell's `IO`: actions can be defined and composed without being invoked immediately, and the `IO` operations provide sequential composition of those actions. ([Haskell][3])

 Because the effect has not happened yet, the caller can still transform its calling strategy.